Desmotec-Kraftmessplatte

 • For monitoring progress during rehabilitation phases

-• If you have balance problems or are at risk of falling
+• In case of balance problems or risk of falling

-• For training control when returning to training after a long break
+• For training management when returning to training after a longer break

 Back to diagnostics